dbaur/aks_node_restart/README.md

-# Script restarting all nodes in an AKS cluster (Virtual Machine Scale Sets)
+# Script performing rolling restart of all nodes in an AKS cluster (Virtual Machine Scale Sets)

 A simple bash scripts that deallocates and starts all virtual machines that are represented as nodes within the cluster.

+By detail the script will perform the following actions:

+* cordon node (disable scheduling)
+* drain node (if --force is not specified)
+* deallocate the node in the VMSS
+* start the node in the VMSS
+* (if --restart is specified the node is only restarted)
+* uncordon the node

 ## Usage